lumbric/ugly-surprises/README.md

-Ugly is more surprising than beautiful.
+Surprising is more ugly than beautiful.
 =======================================

 Python gotchas and other surprising facts.
 More to be added soon.